kevdsteele/liri-app/README.md

 > Returns the following infor for the Movie: title, year made, IMDB rating, Rotten Tomatoes rating, language, plot, actors and the country where the movie was produced

 * Example: *node liri.js movie-this Star Wars*

+*If no search term is entered, a search for Mr Nobody will be performed

 4.  **do-what-it-says**